mkdym/NDISDriverInst/README.md

 ### Build

 I build it with WDK7600.16385.1 xp fre/chk environment.
-Provide static and dynamic library build.
+Provide static(default) and dynamic library build.
-build static library by default.
 If you want to build dynamic library(dll), rename file "sources_dynamic" to "sources", then build.
 They all have debug and release version.
 Debug version has a _d flag in the library name.
 I have changed TARGETPATH to "Lib", so you'll get your library in "Lib" folder.